canonical/ubuntu-core-docs/docs/reference/assertions/model.md

 Components are declared inside the relevant entry in the model's `snaps` list.
 Each component is listed by name under a `components` map, with a `presence` value of either `required` or `optional`.
 If a component is required, it must be present in the image seed.

 The `presence` value can be provided as a string shortcut or as a map.
+The map form can also specify the modes for which a component must be present.
+Component modes must be a subset of the modes specified for the snap and default to the snap's modes.

-The following example adds optional NVIDIA components to the `pc-kernel` snap entry:
+The following example adds optional NVIDIA components to the `pc-kernel` snap entry, with one component limited to `run` mode:

 ```json
 {